nolanlawson/pinafore/docs/Theming.md

 }
 ```

-> Note: You can find all the SCSS variables available in `scss/themes/_default.scss` while the all CSS Custom Properties available are listed in `scss/themes/_base.scss`.
+> Note: You can find all the SCSS variables available in `scss/themes/_default.scss`
+> while the all CSS Custom Properties available are listed in `scss/themes/_base.scss`.

-Add your theme to `routes/_static/themes.js`
+Then, Add your theme to `src/routes/_static/themes.js`
 ```js
 const themes = [
   ...